 Your unit has been shipped with a NEMA 6-50P plug.
 This is the standard plug used for 240V 1 Phase welders in North America.
 For single phase 240V connection, select a NEMA 6-50 Receptacle for operation with this unit.
 (Other regions/countries vary).
 A neutral is not used.
 In a dedicated circuit, the wire wires supplying power (the conductors and ground) are black, white and green.
 A red wire, which is traditionally used as a "hot" leg (power conducting wire) of power is not present in a three-wire 240V wire circuit of a welder.
-For welders, from the panel box, the black wire serves as L1(Hot), white serves as L2 (Hot) and green serves as G (Ground).
-A red wire will not be used as a conductor in a single phase 240V welder circuit.
+For welders, from the panel box, the Black wire serves as L1(Hot), White serves as L2 (Hot) and Green serves as G (Ground).
+A Red wire will not typically be used as a conductor in a welder circuit.
 No neutral wire is needed, so white is used as a "hot" conductor wire in this instance.
 It is recommended to either install a receptacle as close to the main panel as possible or install a subpanel cutoff as close to the outlet and welder as possible.
 Always follow local codes when making these connections.
-This unit should be used on a dedicated circuit and should not share operation of another device on the same breaker.
+If you are using this unit in conjunction with a 240V air compressor, you must supply a separate, dedicated circuit for both.
+Do not share or piggy-back a circuit with this unit.
+When 120V operation is required, simply connect the supplied 240V to 120V pig tail adapter.
+This adapts the unit from the NEMA 6-50 Plug to the NEMA 5-15 Plug to allow the unit to be used with 120V input without further modification of the welder.
+No wiring or buss bar changes are required.
+Once the unit is plugged in, it will automatically detect the new power and boot up in 120V mode.
+To verify 120V mode, the display screen will reflect the power input mode with one of the center tree information boxes displaying "120V".
+To change back to 240V input, shut the machine down, unplug the adapter, and reconnect to the 240V power supply.
+Turn the welder back on to reboot the unit back to 240V operation.